(RAY beez vak SEEN)

 RabAvert: Suspension will appear clear to slightly opaque to slightly pink

-For IM administration only; do not administer intradermally or subcutaneously; in adults and children, administer IM injections in the deltoid muscle; for younger children, use the outer aspect of the thigh.
+IM: For IM administration only; do not administer intradermally or subcutaneously; administer IM injections in the deltoid muscle.
 Avoid administration into the gluteal area; may result in lower response.
-Postexposure prophylaxis should begin with immediate cleansing of wounds with soap and water; if available, a virucidal agent (eg povidone-iodine solution) should be used to irrigate the wounds.
-US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
+Postexposure prophylaxis should begin with immediate cleansing of wounds with soap and water; if available, a virucidal agent (eg, povidone-iodine solution) should be used to irrigate the wounds.
+Do not mix rabies vaccine and human rabies immune globulin in the same syringe, and do not administer in the same anatomical site.
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Ezeanolue 2020]).
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Ezeanolue 2020]).
+If purchased under Centers for Disease Control and Prevention contract, US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, Vaccine Information Statement (VIS) edition date and date it was provided, and the administering person's name, title, and address be recorded.

 For patients at risk of hemorrhage following intramuscular injection, the vaccine should be administered intramuscularly if, in the opinion of the physician familiar with the patient's bleeding risk, the vaccine can be administered by this route with reasonable safety.
 If the patient receives antihemophilia or other similar therapy, intramuscular vaccination can be scheduled shortly after such therapy is administered.
 A fine needle (23 gauge or smaller) can be used for the vaccination and firm pressure applied to the site (without rubbing) for at least 2 minutes.
 The patient should be instructed concerning the risk of hematoma from the injection.
 Patients on anticoagulant therapy should be considered to have the same bleeding risks and treated as those with clotting factor disorders (ACIP [Ezeanolue 2020]).

 Prior to reconstitution, store under refrigeration at 2°C to 8°C (36°F to 46°F); do not freeze.
 RabAvert should be protected from light.

 Chloroquine: May diminish the therapeutic effect of Rabies Vaccine.
 Monitor therapy